Crown-Commercial-Service/ReportMI-service-manual/doc/adr/0019-store-data-validation-rules-in-json-files.md

 the service uses to validate templates have been filed in correctly when uploaded.

+### Longer term approach

-In future, we want a single source for the rules, which we can use to automatically generate templates in various formats (including Excel) and to validate submitted returns.
+In future, we want a single source for the rules for framework data submissions which we can use for various tasks including:
+- generating submission templates in different formats (eg Excel, ODS, CSV)
+- validating submitted returns
+- documenting any APIs

-These rules should ideally be stored in a central place and made available to services which require them via an API.
-They also need to be version controlled so they can be changed during the lifetime of a framework.
+These rules should ideally be stored in a central place and made available to any services which require them via an API.
+This will allow new services to share the ruleset and description.

+The high-level principle is that there should be an artefact that describes the rules that need to be applied.

+The artefacts need to be version controlled so they can be changed during the lifetime of the framework.
+Services may need to access and used outdated versions of the rules.

 ### Interim approach